antifeng/Leetcode-solution/README.md

 Leetcode-solution
 =================

-This set of code is the solution of Leetcode
+This set of code is the solution of Leetcode problems